simranpopli05/Docker/Simran Docker.md

 1. **Overlay:** overlay network will enable the connection between multiple Docker demons and make different Docker swarm services communicate with each other.

-1. **ipvlan:** Users have complete control over both IPv4 and IPv6 addressing by using the IPvlan driver.

 ![dockernetwork](https://github.com/simranpopli05/Docker/assets/153719945/f3f396ea-450c-4505-b5ae-f9b21aa86112)